rsnbrgr/String-From-Random/README.md

 https://en.wikibooks.org/wiki/C_Programming/stdlib.h

-You can see this code in action at http://ideone.com/NJO94H and you can see its output in action at http://ideone.com/ddgP3q

 Some (maybe all?)
-GCC implementations carry it, e.g. GCC 6.3 as installed on the http://ideone.com compiler website.
+GCC implementations carry it, e.g. GCC as installed on the http://ideone.com compiler website.
+You can see this code in action at http://ideone.com/NJO94H and you can see its output in action at http://ideone.com/ddgP3q.
 OpenBSD's GCC implementation will throw a warning if you call random().

 FYI: Rosenberger uses the "Whitesmiths" coding indent style and "PascalCase" identifier naming style.
 He doesn't always use braces for singular statements.